Children’s feet and legs develop rapidly, and there are a surprising number of common foot problems that can be

 Children can experience everything from delayed walking, tippy-toeing, flat feet and bowed legs, pigeon toeing and clumsiness, ingrown toenails, plantar warts and more.
 It is important for parents to understand how to properly care for growing feet.
-This includes who to turn to for professional advice and can prevent these conditions from developing into life-limiting issues.
+This includes who to turn to for professional advice and how to prevent these conditions from developing into life-limiting issues.

 How to identify common problems with children’s feet:

 One of the most important milestones in your child’s life is their first steps.
 All children develop at their own pace and will all commence walking at different ages.
 Most children will take their first steps between nine and twelve months.
 For some children, this may take a little longer.
 If at 15-16 months your child is not yet walking, it is recommended they are assessed.

 When your child begins to walk, they will generally hold their arms high and their feet out wide for balance.
 As their balance improves, their feet should gradually close in and their arms should drop to their side.
 Children may develop abnormal walking patterns such as in-toeing (pigeon toed) or out-toeing and in some cases, tip-toe walking.
 If you begin to notice an abnormal pattern, have your child’s feet assessed by a podiatrist.
 Many adult foot and lower limb issues begin in childhood and are therefore more easily managed if they are addressed sooner rather than later.